Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model

-The 1D convolutional neural network model is used for emotion recognition based on physiological signals.
-The architecture of the 1D convolutional neural network model contains two convolution layers, each followed by a max-pooling layer, and a fully-connected layer.
-A detailed illustration of the architecture is shown in Fig.\ref{Model_1D}.
-The input size is 128x1 which represents a 128 consecutive time sample point of physiological signals in each channel.
-The kernel size of the convolution layer is 3x1.
-To prevent missing information of input data, the zero-padding be used in each convolutional layers.
+The Low Scale CNN is used for peripheral physiological-based affective states recognition.
+The architecture of the Low Scale CNN contains two convolution layers.
+Each of them is followed by a max-pooling layer, and a fully-connected layer.
+The input size is 128x1 which represents a 128 consecutive time sample point of peripheral physiological signals in each modality.
+The kernel size of the convolution layer is 3.
 The RELU activation function is used after the convolution operation.
-The pooling size of a max-pooling layer is 2x1 which used to reduce the data size in the temporal dimension and improve the robustness of extracted features.
+The pooling size of a max-pooling layer is 2 which is used to reduce the data size in the temporal dimension and improve the robustness of extracted features.
+To prevent missing information of input data, the zero-padding is used in each convolutional and pooling layers.
 The numbers of feature maps in the first and second convolutional layers are 16 and 32 respectively.
 Before passing the 32 resulting feature maps to the fully-connected layer, the output feature maps are reshaped in a vector.
 The fully-connected layer maps the feature maps into a final feature vector of 256.
 And a dropout regularization after fully connected layers used to avoid overfitting.
-The N in the output layer means the numbers of the label in the task.
+The output size is 4, which is equal to the number of labels in the task.